 The project is under development and is approximately half complete by area.
 The community is still growing by population and amenities and will build up over the next 15 – 20 years.
 There are currently six builders with active projects in the community, and new servicing work is underway to accommodate future building projects.

 Sustainability elements within the community include its transit-oriented design, bike lanes, construction waste recycling, and low-impact development features to manage stormwater.
-Currie’s Alexandria Park (5.6 hectares/14 acres), which includes the reconstruction of the Trasimene Heritage-Walk, preservation of a naturalized woodland, accessible play equipment and Currie Bark Park.
+CLC is currently reviewing the detailed engineering of future phases for the inclusion of additional greening and GHG reductions within the project.
+Currie’s Alexandria Park (5.6 hectares/14 acres), which includes the reconstruction of the Trasimene Heritage Walk, preservation of a naturalized woodland, accessible play equipment and Currie Bark Park.

 In April 2022, as part of the Federal Lands Initiative, the federal government announced just over $3.5 million in funding for the purchase and development of two vacant lots in Currie.
-The funds will help Horizon Housing develop 72 units of affordable housing in the community, where 20 units will be prioritized for women and children.
+The funds will help Horizon Housing develop 72 at market rental units in which 30% of the units will be designated for affordable housing for women and children.
 Click here to learn more about the announcement.